DCAN-Labs/BIBSnet/docs/usage.md

                         be the prebibsnet stage.
 Valid choices: prebibsnet, bibsnet, postbibsnet
   -v, --verbose         Include this flag to print detailed information and
-                        every command being run by CABINET to stdout.
+                        every command being run by BIBSnet to stdout.
-                        Otherwise CABINET will only print warnings, errors, and minimal output.
+                        Otherwise BIBSnet will only print warnings, errors, and minimal output.
   -w WORK_DIR, --work-dir WORK_DIR
                         Valid absolute path where intermediate results should be stored.Example: /path/to/working/directory -z, --brain-z-size    Include this flag to infer participants' brain height (z) using the sub-{}_sessions.tsv or participant.tsv
-                        brain_z_size column.Otherwise, CABINET will estimate
+                        brain_z_size column.Otherwise, BIBSnet will estimate
                         the brain height from the participant age and averages of a large sample of infant brain heights.
   --script-dir SCRIPT_DIR